Fast & Furious Spy Racers: Production

 On April 23, 2018, it was announced that Netflix had given the production a series order.
-Executive producers are set to include Tim Hedrick, Bret Haaland (The Penguins of Madagascar, Kung Fu Panda: Legends of Awesomeness and All Hail King Julien), Vin Diesel, and Chris Morgan.
+Executive producers are set to include Tim Hedrick, Bret Haaland (The Penguins of Madagascar, Kung Fu Panda: Legends of Awesomeness and All Hail King Julien), Neal H. Moritz, Vin Diesel and Chris Morgan.
 Hedrick and Haaland are also expected to act as showrunners.
 Productions companies involved with the series include DreamWorks Animation.
 The series comes after the acquisition of DreamWorks Animation by NBCUniversal which includes a first look at DreamWorks Animation animated series based on Universal Pictures film properties.
 Cast members were announced on November 18, 2019.

 Release

 Fast & Furious Spy Racers was released on Netflix on December 26, 2019.
 A world premiere red carpet event was held at the Universal Cinema in Los Angeles on December 7.
 The second season was released on October 9, 2020.

 The third season was released on December 26, 2020.
 The fourth season was released on April 16, 2021.
 The fifth season was released on August 13, 2021.
 The sixth and final season titled as Homecoming was released on December 17, 2021.